Steve Barri

-Steve Barri (born Steven Barry Lipkin in Brooklyn, New York on February 23, 1942) is an American songwriter and record producer.
+Steven Barry Lipkin (born February 23, 1942) is an American songwriter and record producer.

 Career

 Early in his career, Barri was a staff writer with Dunhill Records.
 He produced such huge hits as "Dizzy" by Tommy Roe.
 As both songwriter and producer he frequently collaborated with P. F. Sloan, and the partners were responsible for the success of The Grass Roots and contributed largely to the band's first album.
-They co-produced the global hit version of Sloan's song "Eve of Destruction" – a 1965 US number one by Barry McGuire (originally from the New Christy Minstrels).
-Barri and Sloan co-wrote and/or co-produced many other hit records in the mid-1960s including "You Baby" by The Turtles, "A Must to Avoid" by Herman's Hermits and "Secret Agent Man" by Johnny Rivers.
+They co-produced the global hit version of Sloan's song "Eve of Destruction" – a 1965 United States number one song by Barry McGuire (originally from the New Christy Minstrels).
+Barri and Sloan co-wrote and/or co-produced many other hit records in the mid-1960s including "Let's Live for Today" by The Grass Roots(1967), "You Baby" by The Turtles, "A Must to Avoid" by Herman's Hermits and "Secret Agent Man" by Johnny Rivers.
 They also co-wrote "Unless You Care", which was recorded by Terry Black and reached no. 2 in Canada, and "Little Liar", which Black took to no. 10 in Canada.
-After his partner Sloan left Dunhill Records, Barri continued as producer for The Grass Roots until the early seventies.
+After his partner Sloan left Dunhill Records, Barri continued as producer for The Grass Roots until the early 1970s.
 Barri produced Mama Cass including her 1969 hits.
+Barri produced Hamilton, Joe Frank & Reynolds "Don't Pull Your Love"(1971), The Grass Roots "Two Divided Love"(1971) and "The Runway"(1972).

-After Dunhill was acquired by ABC Records, Barri stayed on in the 1970s as head of Artists & Repertoire (A&R) where he focused on signing and producing new artists, such as Bubblegum Pop group, Bo Donaldson and The Heywoods.
+After Dunhill was acquired by ABC Records, Barri stayed on in the 1970s as head of Artists & Repertoire (A&R) where he focused on signing and producing new artists, such as pop group, Bo Donaldson and The Heywoods.
 He collaborated with songwriters Dennis Lambert and Brian Potter on three albums for the Four Tops, which included the million-selling single "Ain't No Woman (Like The One I've Got)".
-He also worked on several critically acclaimed albums by leading blues & soul singer Bobby Bland.
+He also worked on several critically acclaimed albums by leading blues and soul singer Bobby Bland.